-The Sheboygan Area School District (SASD) provides 26 schools and just over 9,200 students and is the largest district in the County.
+SASD provides 26 schools and just over 9,200 students and is the largest district in the County.
 SASD provides a wide-variety of educational opportunities, ranging from four-year old kindergarten to college courses offered at the high school level all taught by a highly-educated teaching staff.

-Sheboygan is proud to have the University of Wisconsin (UW) Green Bay Sheboygan Campus located within the municipal boundaries.
-UW-Green Bay Sheboygan Campus provides associate degrees, as well as several onsite bachelor degrees through collaborative programs with other University of Wisconsin schools.
+Sheboygan is proud to have the UW Green Bay - Sheboygan Campus located within its municipal boundaries.
+UW Green Bay - Sheboygan Campus provides a variety of bachelors and associates degrees through collaborative programs with other University of Wisconsin schools.